NanoBuilder/NanoBuilder/README.md

 }
 ```

 NanoBuilder creates the system under test using parameters you specify.
-Any omitted parameters use their default values.
+Omitted parameters use their default values.

 ## What about mocks?